joaolaureano/devops-tools/README.md

 In this repo, you'll find a structure template for terraform files used to create a simple app in Heroku
 <br>
-As for now, the Heroku project will contain an base app and a database integration
+As for now, the Heroku project only contain an base app and a database integration